NonParametric Tests: Introduction Easy Version

 Nonparametric tests are experiments that do not require the underlying population for assumptions.
 It does not rely on data referring to any particular parametric group of probability distributions.
-Nonparametric methods are also called distribution-free tests since they do not have any underlying population.
+Non parametric Statistical Tools are also called distribution-free tests since they do not have any underlying population.

 • Inferences must be made on categorical or ordinal data